lb-/bakerydemo/modest-frontend-framework.md

 - We could also add handling of the [debug flag](https://stimulus.hotwired.dev/handbook/installing#debugging) to be true when Django is in local dev mode, this will aid those customising Wagtail and also those working on Wagtail core.
 - If custom controllers are added (or overriding existing ones), they can leverage this event and also know that when this event fires the `Stimulus` and `Controller` global will be available.
 - We may want to put these behind a global object like `wagtail.stimulus.Stimulus` for example - so we do not populate the global object AND it allows other customisations where another Stimulus application exists in isolation of the Wagtail one.
+- We may want to actually define a prefix for all controllers (e.g. wg-loading-button) instead of a prefix for the data attributes as the controller name is used by default for prefixing the events on dispatch.
+Further investigation needed to see if this behaviour can be changed.
+Alternatively if we have a `WagtailBaseController` it could extend this method and modify this behaviour to prefix all events with `wagtail:` so an event dispatched from a collapsible controller would be something like `wagtail:collapsible:close`.
+- We can even render Stimulus controlled elements via React, there are some edge cases we need to be aware of, and I doubt this will work when the controller also renders a new React element on the inner controlled one but it may open an avenue to avoid re-doing all the same components in React and non-React.
+Note: When react modifies the inner content of an element and the Stimulus controller also does this, the next re-render will take priority but the first render (with the adding of the controlled element) will be handled by Stimulus, this can be avoided if needed by putting a unique key on the controlled element when we know we want Stimulus to 'take over' again.

 ## Stimulus use cases